Welcome to Shawnee State University (SSU) and Information Technology Services (ITS).

 What is my username?
 Your username is your last name + first name initial @MyMail.shawnee.edu.
 For example, Teresa Smith will be smitht@MyMail.shawnee.edu.

 What is my password?
-Your initial one-time password will be shared via official communications from Shawnee State University.
+Your initial password is the first 3 letters of your last name in all capital letters followed by your SSU Student ID Number.
+This ID number is assigned to you when you first apply at SSU and can be found on your Bear Card (student ID card) and all official communications from SSU.
 You will be prompted to change this password when you use this account for the first time.
-If you have been using your @MyMail email account before arriving for Orientation, you should have already changed your password and need to use the password you were using at home.
+If you have been using your @MyMail email account before arriving for Orientation, you should have already change your password and need to use the password you created at home.

 Your campus accounts have a password self-service reset feature that allows you to reset your password online if you forget it.
 To take advantage of this feature you must take a few moments and register for each account listed below.
 Once you have successfully completed the quick enrollment process you will be able to reset your passwords for these accounts without visiting the Service Desk.
 Keep in mind you must register your accounts BEFORE you forget your password – so take time to do it now.